Insider Guide: Best of Toronto

 Eaton Centre is easily accessible by transit (TTC) -- streetcars, subways and buses stop here.
 It also has an entrance facing Yonge-Dundas Square, the Times Square of Toronto.

-Visitors will have no trouble finding their fine fashion favorites here, including Prada, Hugo Boss and Chanel, along with lower-cost options such as Banana Republic and Club Monaco.
+Visitors will have no trouble finding their fine fashion favorites, including Prada, Hugo Boss and Chanel, along with lower-cost options such as Banana Republic and Club Monaco.

 They can also wander the back streets to discover small boutiques, art dealers, galleries and heritage buildings, stopping along the way to grab a coffee or eat in the many cafés and restaurants.

 Hundreds of retail outlets, restaurants, cafés and bars line Queen Street West.
-This neighborhood, between Simcoe and Bathurst Streets, used to epitomize hip.
+This neighborhood, between Simcoe and Bathurst Streets, once epitomized hip.

 It’s still a cool place to stroll, shop and eat, but big brands such as H&M and Zara have moved in and changed the landscape.

 The smaller boutique and fashion scene has moved west, spawning a neighborhood between Bathurst and Gladstone Avenue called West Queen West (home to one of our hotel picks, the Drake).

 Shoppers heading here will stumble on gems such as bag and accessory maker A2ZANE, the recycled vintage fabric fashions of preloved and the mid-century modern furniture and design store Atomic Design.